punteney/tutorial-django/project-start.rst

     git clone git://github.com/punteney/default_project.git
     mv default_project zoo_site
     rm -rf zoo_site/.git
-    add2virtualenv zoo_site zoo_site/apps
+    add2virtualenv zoo_site/site zoo_site/apps

 The first line starts the zoo virtualenv.
 The second line copies down the base project from github for use.
 The third line renames the project from "tutorial_default_project" to "zoo_site".
 The fourth line removes the .git info as this will be a new project and should not continue to update the 'tutorial_default_project' on github.
-Finally the last line adds the zoo_site/apps directory to the python path for the virtualenv so that python modules within that directory can be called directly.
+Finally the last line adds the zoo_site/site and zoo_site/apps directory to the python path for the virtualenv so that python modules within those directory can be called directly.

 Project Structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^